Knowledge transfer in psychotherapy

 Here too, the probability that your patient will remember this in a similar everyday situation could rise to 90%.

-We consider hearing and seeing in combination to be another interesting way of receiving information.
-This is because this absorption of information takes place in group therapies.
-If our VR system is used in an alcohol group, only one to three patients per session will have the learning experience with the VR glasses themselves.
-The other group members follow on a screen what the patient sees and does in the VR glasses.
-When listening and watching in combination, the probability of retention also increases to a remarkable 50%.
+Another interesting mode of information processing is the combination of hearing and seeing, as it occurs in group therapy.
+When our VR system is used in an alcohol therapy group, only one to three patients per session will actively undergo the learning experience using the VR headset.
+The other group members follow on a screen what the patient sees and does in the VR environment.

 Suchttherapie Alkohol